donofkarma/fancy-scroll/README.md

 Parallax Scrolling Effect
 ====================

-Adding the knowledged gained by building one of these types of site in to something generic and reusable.
+Adding the knowledge gained by building one of these types of site in to something generic and reusable.

 To-do
 ---------------------

 - Add new background images for the sections
 - Convert JS into plugin syntax
+- Optimise JS
+  - Look at the scroll event
+  - Optimise the $.data() storage method
 - Look at touch device interaction
-- Optimise JS
 - Write documentation

 Changelog